mbchang/data-driven-characters/README.md

 2. retrieval over the transcript
 3. retrieval over a summarized version of the transcript

-To summarize the transcript, one has the option to use [LangChain's `map_reduce` or `refine` chains] (https://langchain-langchain.vercel.app/docs/modules/chains/document/).
+To summarize the transcript, one has the option to use [LangChain's `map_reduce` or `refine` chains](https://langchain-langchain.vercel.app/docs/modules/chains/document/).
 Generated transcript summaries and character definitions are cached in the `output/<corpus>` directory.

 ### Debug locally